mrusme/lemon/README.md

 ### Zapier

-Like with IFTTT, you can send webhooks from Zapier to Lemon - using the very same endpoint you use for IFTTT.
+Like with IFTTT, you can send webhooks from Zapier to Lemon.
 Configuration for Zapier is pretty easy as well:

 Build your Zapier zap and use `Webhooks` as an action.
 Configure the webhook like this: